1. Purpose of policy

 8.2 The Returning Officer will email the relevant electorate advising that a call for nominations is made.

-8.3 The call for nominations will directly link relevant parties to the Council Elections section of the Portal, where the following information will be available:
+8.3 The call for nominations will directly link relevant parties to the Council elections section of the relevant electronic platform, where the following information will be available:

 (a) the qualifications for candidature